Xeon64/sdrtrunk-FITIPOWER-FC0012/README.md

 The key to running massive amounts of SDR tuners is using multiple powered USB hubs spread accross multiple USB controllers / IRQs..
 Most high watt USB hubs with more than 10 ports appear to handle about 6-7 tuners before causing USB -9 errors and ppm shifts on the same controller.

+When adding powered HUBs don't forget to plug the AC adapter (wall wart) into a surge protecter along with your computer.. it will help save your computer if you have a strong surge from your AC power.
+I personally run a whole home surge protector that protects the whole house using multiple methods.

 If you have a SDR that is not currently supported let me know and I'll try to add it when I have free time.

 BabyDodge donations to : 0x6DC22B650C4cc27658115B29325D4bb6e9D5CC66